goware/httpmock/README.md

 ### How does it work
-Httpmock runs a local server (within test) that serves predefined responses to http requests effectively faking 3rd party service.
-In a fast, reliable way that doesn't require you to change your code, only settings (unless of course you've hardcoded service urls - that you'll have to change).
+Httpmock runs a local server (within test) that serves predefined responses to http requests effectively faking 3rd party service in a fast, reliable way that doesn't require you to change your code, only settings (unless of course you've hardcoded service urls - that you'll have to change).

 ### Example
 ```go